ryan-roche/gophermaps-backend/README.md

 # gophermaps-backend

-The REST API backend for gophermaps.
+The backend stack for GopherMaps

-Currently written in Python+FastAPI, but since serverless hosting is billed by runtime, we may need to re-implement the API in something faster like Golang.
+---

+Currently written in Python+FastAPI, with CI/CD in GitHubactions.
+Pushes to `main` trigger an automatic rebuild and deployment to Amazon ECS.

-Our database is a Neo4j AuraDB Instance accessed through a serverless REST API endpoint (curerntly on Google Cloud Run)
+Our database is a Neo4j AuraDB Instance.